 Businesses in Canada are allowed to have No Return, No Refund Policies, according to the Canadian government.

-If you sell digital products, such as a mobile app, you should remember that these are products that your customers will only purchase once in many cases.
+If you sell digital products, such as ebooks, templates or movie downloads, you should remember that these are products that your customers will only purchase once in many cases.

-You might agree that it's logical to have a no refund policy for digital products.
-First, there's no way for a customer to return the product to you, and secondly, they might have shared these products with friends and family following the purchase.
+It's logical to have a no refund policy for digital products because there's no way for a customer to return the product to you, and secondly, they might have shared these products with friends and family following the purchase.

 All those other people then have copies of your product, too.
 Imagine all these people with copies, and a month later, the person who made the original purchase asks for a refund.
 Totally not cool (or economically sustainable).